Interested in joining an inspiring learning community?

 Good facilities in schools should be designed to nurture the intellectual, physical, social, and emotional development of students.
 Schools should also continually improve their campuses in response to student need and the latest research.

-At the International School of Beijing (ISB), for example, the high-quality campus provides a positive learning environment for the student body of more than 1,700.
-The school is also working on remodeling and creating four buildings set to be introduced in 2019 and 2020.
+At the International School of Beijing (ISB) the high-quality campus provides a positive learning environment for the student body of more than 1,700.
+The school has recently remodeled and created four buildings officially opened in ISB's 40th Anniversary year.
 The new facilities will ensure ISB achieves its Mission, Vision, and strategic priorities.

 Defining the characteristics of a positive learning environment:

 Flexibility, openness, easy access to resources, spaces designed to be adaptable with lots of movable partition walls – these characteristics give students choice in how and when they learn.